Let’s Hang On: A Rock & Soul Party

 ANGELA INGERSOLL

 Los Angeles Times cheers, “Ingersoll has incandescent star power.”
-Angela Ingersoll is an Emmy Award-nominated and multi-award-winning actor, singer, director, and writer.
+Angela Ingersoll is an Emmy-nominated and award-winning actor, singer, director, and writer.
 She headlines stages nationwide in Get Happy: Angela Ingersoll Sings Judy Garland, receiving an Emmy nomination for her performance in the concert's television broadcast on PBS.
-She also won acclaim starring as Judy Garland in several productions of End of the Rainbow, receiving Chicago's Jeff Award, a BroadwayWorld Award, and Los Angeles Times Woman of the Year in Theatre.
-Attracting the attention of Garland’s family, Ingersoll collaborated onstage with Joey Luft, with critics dubbing her "heiress apparent to the Garland legacy."
-Other theatre: Follies in concert (Sally); How to Succeed in Business Without Really Trying (Hedy LaRue, Jeff nomination), South Pacific (Nellie), Carousel (Julie), The Mistress Cycle (Anais Nin, Jeff nomination), The Secret Garden (Martha, Jeff nomination), Jekyll and Hyde (Lucy, Ostrander Award), Disney's Beauty and the Beast (Belle, Ostrander Award), Macbeth (Lady Macbeth, Ostrander Award), Much Ado About Nothing (Beatrice), The Merry Wives of Windsor (Mistress Quickly), Richard III (Lady Anne), Man of La Mancha (Aldonza, Ostrander nomination), Bat Boy: The Musical (Shelley, Ostrander Award), Ragtime (Evelyn Nesbit, Ostrander nomination), The 39 Steps, The Wizard of Oz (Dorothy), as well as work with The Second City (Chicago and Hollywood).
-She studied Improv with The Groundlings and received a BFA in Acting from Ithaca College.
+She also won acclaim starring as Judy Garland in several productions of End of the Rainbow, winning Chicago's Jeff Award, a BroadwayWorld Award, and Los Angeles Times Woman of the Year in Theatre.
+Attracting the attention of Garland’s family, Ingersoll collaborated onstage with Joey Luft, earning the title "heiress apparent to the Garland legacy."
+Other theatre: Follies in concert (Sally Durant Plummer); How to Succeed in Business Without Really Trying (Hedy LaRue, Jeff nomination), South Pacific (Nellie Forbush), Carousel (Julie Jordan), The Mistress Cycle (Anais Nin, Jeff nomination), The Secret Garden (Martha, Jeff nomination), Jekyll and Hyde (Lucy, Ostrander Award), Disney's Beauty and the Beast (Belle, Ostrander Award), Macbeth (Lady Macbeth, Ostrander Award), Much Ado About Nothing (Beatrice), The Merry Wives of Windsor (Mistress Quickly), Richard III (Lady Anne), Man of La Mancha (Aldonza, Ostrander nomination), Bat Boy: The Musical (Shelley, Ostrander Award), Ragtime (Evelyn Nesbit, Ostrander nomination), Nine (Carla), The Wizard of Oz (Dorothy), and The Second City (Chicago and Hollywood).
+She attended Ithaca College, where she studied Opera and graduated with a BFA in Acting.
 Other television: Chicago PD.
-Other concerts include The 12 Dames of Christmas with Angela Ingersoll and Hooked on a Feeling: Michael and Angela Ingersoll in Concert.
-She and husband Michael Ingersoll founded Artists Lounge Live, a Chicago-based production company presenting concerts nationwide.
-She is the Artistic Director of Artists Lounge Live, writing and directing many of their offerings. artistsloungelive.com, angelaingersoll.com IG: @angela_ingersoll
+Other concerts include her holiday romp The 12 Dames of Christmas with Angela Ingersoll and Hooked on a Feeling: Michael and Angela Ingersoll in Concert.
+She and spouse Michael Ingersoll founded Artists Lounge Live, a Chicago-based production company creating and producing concerts nationwide.
+She is the Artistic Director of Artists Lounge Live, writing and directing many of their offerings. artistsloungelive.com, IG: @angela_ingersoll, angelaingersoll.com

 Michael Ingersoll3